 7.1.
 If an individual believes that their personal information has not been dealt with in accordance with the Commonwealth Privacy Act 1988 and the Privacy Amendment (Private Sector) Act 2000 they may lodge a Complaint.
 The complaint should be lodged with the Director Quality and Student Services in the first instance for resolution.
 All complaints must be made in writing within the timeframe specified in the Complaints Policy.

 8.2.
-Administrative and Sessional staff will be provided with this policy at induction.
+Administrative and Teaching staff will be provided with this policy at induction.

 8.3.
-All staff will be informed of any changes to this policy by their respective line managers.
+All staff will be informed of any changes to this policy via the intranet and/or email.

 Policy reviewed and updated in line with the new Privacy laws, which came into place from 12 March 2014.